ScotterC/fileclip/README.md

 FileClip saves a filepicker url to your image table which is then processed by paperclip after the object is saved.

+### Goals

+Dropin replacement of file_field with sane defaults of Filepicker JS configured by Rails Easy fallbacks of filepicker urls to paperclip urls with little to no change of existing image_tags

 #### Note: Breaking Changes when upgrading to 0.5

 ### Pros: